 The plot is your typical 'save the princess' fare, with temporally displaced cowboy Marshall "I See What You Did There" Gram having to travel through seven timezones differentiated only by the props in his inky black universe, and the player having to hit the right buttons to avoid watching expensive death sequences.
 A gaming classic this was not, especially at a squillion pounds a go.

 I remember it being about that, anyway.
 At least in kid-in-arcade money.

 In fairness, Hologram did land just before Mortal Kombat made a big thing out of controlling real people, so that part was still fairly neat.
-It was however almost ten years after Dragon's Lair had done exactly the same basic action, and even that game's own sequels - Space Ace for instance, not to mention other attempts like the Lupin III rebrand Cliff Hanger - hadn't done very well.
-Everyone realised that all you were doing was pushing right when the game went 'push right', to the point that the only people who really played them were the ones showing off that they could finish in a single credit, or kids who didn't know any better.
+It was however almost 10 years after Dragon's Lair had done exactly the same basic action, and even that game's own sequels—Space Ace for instance, not to mention other attempts like the Lupin III rebrand Cliff Hanger (opens in new tab)—hadn't done very well.
+Everyone realised that all you were doing was pushing right when the game went 'push right', to the point that the only people who really played them were the ones showing off they could finish in a single credit, or kids who didn't know any better.
 Here, there wasn't even the curiosity of seeing what came next and what weirdness would unfurl.
 It would be a blurry cowboy shooting a blurry Whatever on a black background.

 Oh.
 In front of 3D primitives, of course.
 Spinning 3D primitives...
 OF THE FUTURE!